RingerInteractive/Ringer-SDK-Sample-App-IOS/README.md

 ```
 	ringerObject.ringerInteractiveLogin(auth: “API KEY”)
 ```
-> Note :- CompanyName and MobileNumber are optional.
 ### Step 8
 Add these methods into AppDelegate to save and update contacts through notifications.
 ```